aquaspy/AquaStar/KEYBINDING.md

 }
 ```

-NOTE : there is also a swfLog mode (as of 1.5 version).
+ - **NOTE** : In the example file, there is also a "swfLog" mode (as of 1.5 version).
 Dont worry about it unless you want to log every swf the game uses.
-Intended for Devs.
+Intended for Devs, uses **true** and **false**(no quotes) values only.

+ - **NOTE2** : there is also a "customUrl" mode.
+With commas, insert a URL (like https://www.coololdflashgame.org/my-favorite-child-game.swf), and it will run. **Wont work in "custom swf"** mode, but can be used the same way if you have the flash file downloaded. a **null** value disables it and reverts back to the default AQW.

 You dont need to put all parameters (after 1.2.1). so you could for example change only a single value you dont like.
 The following is an example of the aquastar.json file, with only one change, which is the design notes keybind, from the original to Ctrl D.